Hundred Rabbits: History

-In 2017, Hundred Rabbits shifted their focus towards building software in the spirit of permacomputing after their struggle to download the latest version of Xcode, an integrated development environment required for developing software for Apple platforms.
+In 2017, Hundred Rabbits shifted to find new approaches for their work after their struggle to download the latest version of Xcode, an integrated development environment required for developing software for Apple platforms.
 While the update was 10GB, each SIM card they owned only offered them 5GB of cellular data.
 To get the download to work, they needed to put their phone in a plastic bag and hoist it up onto the mast, effectively using their boat as a large antenna.
 To complete the whole download, they would lower their phone from the mast, swap out the SIM card with a replacement, and hoist it up again to resume downloading.
 This process was fragile and time-consuming, as any errors would force them to start over.
-Having attempted to do this several times, they decided they would need to find new approaches for their work.
-Permacomputing is a computing philosophy that rejects aspects of modern computing culture and practice in favour of sustainability, repairability, long-term thinking and individual empowerment.

 Hundred Rabbits initially considered building on the Nintendo Entertainment System as a simple and offline-first platform which could be emulated on modern computers, before creating the Uxn virtual platform and Varvara portable computing system.
 Uxn attracted a small community of developers seeking to use it to create tools and games, citing the platform's simplicity and accessibility.

 By 2020, Hundred Rabbits had travelled to California, Mexico and Japan by sailboat.
 As of 2025 the collective continued to live off-shore, generally around the north Pacific.

 Projects

 Oquonie

 Oquonie was the first video game that Linvega and Bell created together.
 First released on 14 February 2014 as an iOS app, Oquonie is an isometric game where you explore a non-Euclidean maze controlling a character who can change shape in order to access new spaces.
 The other characters the player meets speak in a fictional symbolic language called Camilare.
 The game was illustrated by Bell.

-In 2018, Hundred Rabbits decided to remove Oquonie from the App Store, citing their disagreement with Apple's environmental impact.
-The game was re-released on Itch.io.
-A Uxn port of Oquonie was released on 9 April 2023.

 Markl

 Markl is a turn-based puzzle platformer.
 The game, which was inspired by Linvega and Bell's experience trying to understand the Japanese manual that came with Pino, uses a fictional language that the player has to try to interpret using context clues.
-Development of Markl began in 2016 and as of 2025 the game remains unreleased.
-Hundred Rabbits' has said they still hope to publish the game eventually.